 Toyota’s first minivans were slow sellers; then the Van and Previa were replaced by the Sienna.
 In 2017, Toyota was the top seller in the US, with 198,124 Siennas sold—nearly double the Odyssey.
 The Dodge Caravan and Chrysler Pacifica, together, only hit 243,470.
 But then, in a sinking market, the Sienna fell to 87,781 in 2018 and to 73,585 in 2019, when it was fourth place in sales.

-The second hybrid minivan ever (after the Pacifica PHEV), the Sienna is only sold as a hybrid, with 33 mpg combined fuel economy.
-It’s on the new TGNA platform, which is far better than the old panoply of platforms for both ride and cornering; it should be quieter, too.
+The Sienna is the first minivan ever to be only sold as a hybrid.
 The minivan has a sophisticated trailing-arm multi-link rear suspension and a far more rigid body than in the past.
-Noise was reduced, particularly in “conversation” frequencies, partly through a higher strenght body, and partly through extra insulation.
+Noise was reduced, particularly in “conversation” frequencies, partly through a higher strength body, and partly through extra insulation.

-As for the engine, there is the usual “one option”—but it’s an unusual option.
-Chrysler makes an optional plug-in hybrid, using its normal V6 engine (okay, a modified version of it); Toyota uses a single engine, too, but it’s a 2.5-liter, four-cylinder dual-cam hybrid.
-The result is 243 horsepower (not quite up to the Pacifica’s 260 hp/262 lb-ft, but close to the Odyssey’s 248 hp/250 lb-ft).
-The standard Pacifica is rated at just 19 mpg city, 28 highway; the Sienna, at 33 mpg, combined; the Pacifica hybrid, on gasoline only, is only rated at 30 mpg (in fairness, the Pacifica is rated at 82 MPGe in PHEV mode).
-Toyota pointedly reminds potential buyers that there is no need to buy a battery charger or plug in their van (Chrysler has a built-in slow charge mode that only requires 110V, but many buyers do buy a charger).
+Toyota uses a single engine, a 2.5-liter, four-cylinder dual-cam hybrid.
+The result, when combined with the electric motor, is 243 horsepower—close to the Pacifica’s 260 hp and the Odyssey’s 248 hp/250 lb-ft).
+The gasoline Pacifica is rated at just 19 mpg city, 28 highway; the Sienna, at 36 mpg for city or highway or both (35 mpg combined with AWD, which adds electric power to the rear axle).
+Toyota pointedly reminds potential buyers that there is no need to buy a battery charger or plug in their van (Chrysler has a built-in slow charge mode that only requires 110V, but many buyers do buy a fast charger).

 The Sienna has EV, normal, economy, and sport modes; EV mode provides electric-only driving at low speeds, for short distances.
 A sequential shifter provides more regenerative braking, for driving in hilly areas; it’s similar to downshifting but returns energy to the battery.
 The gasoline engine uses intelligent variable valve timing on the intake—driven by an electric motor—and a conventional intelligent variable valve timing system on the exhaust.
 The cooling system, using an electric water pump and thermostat, and the oil pump are both variable-output designs to increase efficiency.